 This is an excellent career opportunity for a strong classroom teacher to work in a thriving inner-city comprehensive which has inclusion at its core.
-Our dynamic faculty offers a full range of courses from KS3-5: GCSEs and A levels in Biology and Chemistry as well as a L3 BTEC in Applied Science.
-Physics A level is currently taught by other schools in the LaSWAP consortium but we are interested in adding this to our teaching portfolio at KS5.
-We have an experienced and committed team and excellent facilities including two technicians.
+Our dynamic faculty offers a full range of courses from KS3-5, GCSEs and A levels in Biology, Chemistry and Physics as well as a L3 BTEC in Applied Science.
+We have an experienced and committed team, including two technicians and excellent facilities.

 The successful candidate will be passionate about learning in Science and will demonstrate a strong commitment to ensuring that every child achieves the highest possible academic standards.
 You will be able to teach Science at KS3-4 and the ability to teach one discrete subject or more at KS5 would be an advantage.
-This post would be suitable for a NQT, or a more experienced practitioner looking to develop their career in a different setting.
+This post would be suitable for an NQT/ECT, or a more experienced practitioner looking to develop their career in a different setting.